Wednesday, April 17, 2024

 This is why our system of government was set up with a separation of powers and various checks and balances.
 You could say power within our system is decentralized.
 The founders understood the corruption of centralized power firsthand through tyrannical British rule.

-When you can devalue the currency by creating additional currency out of thin air you are in effect unknowingly (to them) taking (stealing) people's energy by diluting the value of the currency they labored for e.g. to double the money supply is the equivalent of doubling the number of hours of labor required to generate the same earnings.
+When you can devalue the currency by creating additional currency out of thin air you are in effect unknowingly (to them) taking (stealing) people's energy to pad your own pocket by diluting the value of the currency others labored for e.g. to double the money supply is the equivalent of doubling the number of hours of labor required to generate the same earnings.
 Without an honest currency/money system, you have legalized theft.

-And as long as there are those allowed to steal from you unchecked, they will continue to do so by whatever means possible (through deception) to maintain power and control over others, i.e. our labor/energy/time etc. This is why the Federal Reserve system must be eliminated.
-It is taking the fruits of one's labor/energy through deception and using it to advance there agenda - which is not necessarily or usually the peoples agenda.
+And as long as there are those allowed to steal from you unknown and therefore unchecked, they will continue to do so by whatever means possible (through deception) to maintain power and control over others, i.e. over our labor/energy/time etc. This is why the Federal Reserve system must be eliminated.
+It is taking the fruits of one's labor/energy through deception and using it to advance their agenda of those who control the system - which is not necessarily or usually the people's agenda.
 This is not only taking advantage of the producer/worker but increasing their control over others i.e. You and I.

-The media of exchange that best fits the need of an honest media of exchange is cryptocurrency.
+The media of exchange that best provides honest money is cryptocurrency.
 For a discussion on why click here.

 _____________________________

-²those who promote such systems pretend benevolence (and maybe even naively believe it's more fair) when in fact they seek power and control (whether consciously or not… they argues someone has to run the show).
+²those who promote such systems pretend benevolence (and maybe even naively believe it's more fair) when in fact they seek power and control (whether consciously or not… they argue someone has to run the show to prevent fraud.
+Ironic when you consider the whole current fiat money system is legalized theft).

 For a further discussion on the difference between socialism and capitalism, click here.